 If these words are crucial to the meaning of your search, you will need to use quotation marks " " to force the database/search engine to use them.

-Here is a full list of stop words.
+Here is a list of stop words from multiple languages.

 If you search for man of the year, Library Search will ignore the words "of" and "the", meaning it will find any publications mentioning both "man" AND "year".